Some clients, job positions, or specific projects do not require a lengthy and overly detailed proposal.

 If it is a complex task that needs to be done, enter a deadline for each part of it.
 Be objective.
 Do not try to impress the client at any cost by setting unrealistically short deadlines.

 You will leave a better impression if you set a realistic deadline, and, if possible, finish earlier, than fail to meet expectations.

-Add your own prices for each piece of work done so that the client has a clear overview.
+Add your prices for each piece of work so the client has a clear overview.
 Also, write down if any potential changes requested by the client are included in the price or not.

 This segment of the proposal should be concise and transparent.

 After you have finished, review again to see if you have included everything needed in the proposal.